CT4nk3r/save-the-biscuits/README.md

-# Save the Cookies Chrome Extension
+# Save the Biscuits Chrome Extension

 ## Overview
-"Save the Cookies" is a Chrome extension designed to help users manage and save cookies from their web browsing sessions.
+"Save the Biscuits" is a Chrome extension designed to help users manage and save cookies from their web browsing sessions.
 This extension provides a user-friendly interface to interact with cookies, allowing users to view, save, and manage their cookie data efficiently.

 ## Features
 - View cookies from the current webpage.